Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 Figure~\ref{fig:fullSED_corrected} shows the X-ray-to-NIR SED of SDSS1133 in the non-outbursting phase in 2014 and outbursting phase in 2019.
-The \cite{elv94}'s template SED for radio-quiet AGNs is overplotted in Figure~\ref{fig:fullSED_corrected} for comparison.
+The \cite{elv94}'s template SED for luminous ($M_{V} < -22$~mag) radio-quiet AGNs is overplotted in Figure~\ref{fig:fullSED_corrected} for comparison.
 The {\it Swift}/XRT X-ray upper limits obtained simultaneously with the Swift/UVOT UV measurements reveal that the X-ray emission of SDSS1133 is much less than the X-ray emission expected from the typical X-ray-to-UV/optical luminosity ratio in AGNs \citep[see also][]{simmonds16}.
 Moreover, the {\it Chandra} X-ray detection in the non-outbursting phase in 2019 (but this is just after the 2019 outburst) suggests that the X-ray luminosity is at least a thousand times smaller than the UV-optical luminosity.
+Such an low X-ray-to-optical luminosity ratio is unusual for an AGN \citep[e.g.,][]{has08,gib08,liu18b}.
 As shown in Figure~\ref{fig:fullSED_corrected}, the corrections for the X-ray and UV-optical host galaxy absorption/extinction further decrease the X-ray-to-optical luminosity ratio.
 The weak X-ray emission of SDSS1133 is suggestive of the non-AGN nature.
-Actually, the X-ray luminosity of SDSS1133 is well below an empirical threshold luminosity to identify AGNs \citep[$\sim 10^{42}~\text{erg}~\text{s}^{-1}$;][]{leh16,bir20,sch20}, thus SDSS1133 cannot be classified as an AGN based on the X-ray luminosity.
+Actually, the X-ray luminosity of SDSS1133 is well below an empirical threshold luminosity to identify AGNs \citep[$\sim 10^{42}~\text{erg}~\text{s}^{-1}$;][]{leh16,bir20,sch21}, thus SDSS1133 cannot be classified as an AGN based on the X-ray luminosity.